Click on left for ship menu

 The internet on this ship was painfully slow and unless you're a Diamond or Diamond Plus member of Royal Caribbean, the price of the "unlimited" slow connection is outrageous.

 On the positive side, we booked a deluxe balcony stateroom and were happy to find the balconies of the deluxe staterooms are actually the same size as the superior staterooms.
-That is almost
+That is almost 70 square feet.
+They provide two chairs and a small table on the balcony.
+I can never understand why they don't put out lounge chairs on these balconies, however.

 The cabin itself was very clean, but on boarding day our toilet overflowed and a part needed replacing.
 Not a fun way to start the cruise.
 The shower in the bathroom was strong and had a glass door.
 The closet was very large with plenty of room to hang clothes.
 It also had shelves on one side along with the room safe.
 There was a night stand on each side of the bed with small drawers.
 The room included a small refrigerator that came stocked with bottled water, soda and snacks for a fee.
 The flat screen TV has a small selection of channels.